 If your lease has an early termination right clause, there are typically penalties and fees associated with ending your lease early.
 Although the fees may not be ideal, this clause provides flexibility to address a number of instances in which you may consider early termination:

-- You’re expanding and need more space.
-If your business is growing rapidly and the current space no longer suits your needs, it might be time to terminate your lease.
+- Your business is expanding and needs more space.
+If your business is growing rapidly and the current space no longer suits your needs, it might be time to investigate your early termination options.

-- You’re downsizing and need less space.
+- You need less space due to downsizing.
 Instead of paying for excess space, services, and amenities you either no longer need or can’t afford, you may need to leave the lease.

 - The landlord is failing to meet expectations.
-If your landlord has been negligent in upholding its lease obligations, consider negotiating a deal to end the agreement early.
+If your landlord has been negligent in upholding their lease obligations, you may be able to negotiate a deal to end the agreement early.

 Many commercial leases do not have pre-negotiated early termination rights.
-However, when lease termination clauses are negotiated, it’s common for the landlord to require the tenant to pay the landlord’s unamortized costs.
+However, when lease termination clauses are negotiated, it’s common for the landlord to require the tenant to pay three to six months of rent obligation, plus unamortized lease up costs.